propelorm/Propel2/README.md

     wget http://getcomposer.org/composer.phar

-If you haven't wget on your computer, use `curl` instead :
+If you haven't wget on your computer, use `curl` instead:

     curl -s http://getcomposer.org/install | php